iscc/iscc-crypto/README.md

 Pull requests are welcome.
 For significant changes, please open an issue first to discuss your plans.
 Please make sure to update tests as appropriate.

-You may also want join our developer chat on Telegram at <https://t.me/iscc_dev>.
+You may also want to join our developer chat on Telegram at <https://t.me/iscc_dev>.

 ## License